 What difference do these tax savings and investment gains make?
 If you have a 4-year-old child targeting a private university, your monthly savings goal might be $700/month using a savings account versus $400/month with a 529 college savings plan.
 That’s a big difference!

 There are a lot of 529 plan options, but investing doesn’t have to be complicated.
-Here are a few guidelines in case you’re doing the research yourself:
+Get started by:

 But how much should you be saving right now?
 Let’s assume you are shooting for one-third of the projected cost of college, and you’re using a 529 college savings plan to invest your savings and gain its tax advantages over time.
 If you’re saving for a 4-year-old child, here are your estimated monthly contributions.